-Niki lives in Atlanta, GA and is the bassist for "The Night Travelers" with James McKinney on 5-string banjo and Micahlan Boney on fiddle.
+Niki lives in Atlanta, GA and is the bassist for "The Night Travelers" with James McKinney on 5-string banjo.
 Together they currently tour and play in the continental U.S. and are looking forward to tours in both Western Europe and Australia.
 "The Night Travelers" first CD project, "Campfire", went into world-wide release in fall of 2012.

 James McKinney is a true Master of the 5-string banjo.
 One of the most advanced players anywhere and a Scruggs and Reno style expert, James is also considered a leading expert in jazz and theory in the banjo world, having been mentored by renowned jazz educator, David Baker, and Mr. Henry Ferrel (teacher of Chet Atkins and Jethro Burns).